languagetool-org/languagetool/trunk/JLanguageTool/README.txt

    -doesn't check table content
    -getParagraphContent() iterates differently than OOoDialog.showError() so
-    that there's an offset when showing the errors in documents with tables, i.e. the wrong text is marked
+    that there's an offset when showing the errors in documents with tables, i.e., the wrong text is marked
    -LanguageTool gets confused when the text is changed while the LanguageTool
     dialog is open
    -LanguageTool doesn't work if you have a Windows username with special characters